ehmprah/frgmnts.blog/docs/f/multi-platform-games-javascript.md

 ---
 type: post
-title: 'Multi-Platform Javascript – The Good, the Bad & the Ugly'
+title: 'Making Multi-Platform Games With Javascript – The Good, the Bad & The Ugly'
-htmlTitle: 'Multi-Platform Javascript – The Good, the Bad & the Ugly'
+htmlTitle: 'Making Multi-Platform Games With Javascript –<br> The Good, the Bad & The Ugly'
 author: Mario Kaiser
 tags: ['Tech', 'Gaming']
 published: true